de-vnull/vnstat-on-merlin/more-info.md

 # MonthRotate

-* In a post, the author of vnStat provied more detail on the `MonthRotate` setting found in vnstat.conf:
+* In a post, the author of vnStat (Teemu Toivola) provied more detail on the `MonthRotate` setting found in vnstat.conf:

   "_If MonthRotate has a value of 1 then the month obviously changes on the first day of every month._ [Note: This is the default install setting, and is correct for Comcast customers.]